Mission + History

 A: The Healthy Living Campus continues to move forward.
-After receiving a state grant for $6.3 million for the construction of a permanent facility, allcove Beach Cities’ new home is now planned as a standalone structure at Beryl Street and Flagler Lane in Redondo Beach, with groundbreaking expected this fall.
+After receiving a state grant for $6.3 million for the construction of a permanent facility, allcove Beach Cities’ new home is currently planned as a standalone structure at Beryl Street and Flagler Lane in Redondo Beach.

 The allcove center was originally included on the first floor of the primary building of the Campus, which will also hold Residential Care for the Elderly and a Program for All-Inclusive Care for the Elderly (PACE).

-BCHD is going through due diligence with its selected developer, WRC PMB Redondo Beach, (the due diligence period was recently extended to December 2024), with plans for the RCFE building expected to be adapted now that allcove will be in a separate facility.
+BCHD is going through due diligence with its selected developer, WRC PMB Redondo Beach, (the due diligence period was recently extended into 2025), with plans for the RCFE building expected to be adapted now that allcove will be in a separate facility.
 No details have been finalized – or announced – at this point.

 A: BCHD and allcove Beach Cities have received a $6.3 million grant from the state to build a permanent home for allcove Beach Cities, but that is just part of the overall Healthy Living Campus plan.